 The fight began and I danced around with my fists up, trying to land some punches and trying harder to avoid getting punched.
 I hit him as hard as I could a few times.
 I had boxed with my dad in the evenings and understood a little bit about the process, but Owen didn’t look like he even felt my punches.
 He wasn’t very good at boxing and preferred to just push and shove, several times jostling me to the ground before jumping on me and pounding me.
 Even lying flat on my back, I would hit whatever part of his body I could connect with.
 Each time we landed on the ground, my mother had us get back up and continue boxing.
 It wasn’t a fight I stood a chance of winning.
 Finally, my mother held up Owen’s hand and said, “There you go, Owen, you won!”

 What has always surprised me most then, and ever since, looking back, is that I wasn’t scared.
 I felt like I did the best I could, and I didn’t hurt too bad.
 I lost my fear of failing.
 Life went on.
 I did get into a fight or two in later years at school and did much better.

 When I tell this part of my life story, it seems to be an important connection and even explains many of the future challenges and changes I have had in my life.
 I have not been afraid of failures over the years and instead have worked through them.
 For sure, I learned that when you get knocked down you get back up, you keep fighting, and when it is over, life goes on.

 By the way, a side note.
 I have always loved boxing.
-"Watching it", in particular.
-Muhammad Ali's my favorite.
-This quote of his has relevance for me.
+Watching it, in particular.
+Muhammad Ali is my favorite boxer, and this quote of his has special relevance for me: